anastassia-b/machine-learning/lecture-notes.md

 **Recurrent Neural Networks**

-Just like with neural networks, we can begin with random Initial state probabilities, random transition probabilities, and random Emission probabilities (as long as the rows sum to 1).
+Just like with neural networks, we can begin with random initial state probabilities, random transition probabilities, and random Emission probabilities (as long as the rows sum to 1).

 Prediction, Smoothing.
 There are 2 things that could tell us information, is the state before and the state after.
-How to figure out smoothing?
-Expectation Maximization.
+How to figure out smoothing? **Expectation Maximization.**

-So we it up.
+So we (total) it up.
 We can calculate the state probabilities.

 We want to pick the model that makes the past the most likely out of unlikely events.
 Will this reach equilibrium?
 It will reach some non-improving state.